 2) ‘Fountain’ Marcel Duchamp, 1917 – the controversial art piece that made people question art

 The Fountain is essentially a porcelain urinal signed ‘R. Mutt’.
-In 1917, Marcel Duchamp anonymously submitted this art piece to the Society of Independent Artists, an institution which accepted any artwork as long as the fees were paid.
-Although the society accepted the art piece it was not displayed as it was indecent.
+In 1917, Marcel Duchamp anonymously submitted this art piece to the Society of Independent Artists, an institution that accepted any artwork as long as the fees were paid.
+Although society accepted the art piece it was not displayed as it was indecent.
 However, the art journal ‘The Blind Man’ defended the art piece and published it as photographed by Alfred Stieglitz.
 This was the last time the original was seen after which it was lost.
 Since then at least 16 replicas have been made of the piece.
 Today, the ‘Fountain’ remains one of the famous controversial art pieces of the 20th century.

 3) The Dinner Party- Judy Chicago, 1974-79

 The Dinner Party is an installation art piece by artist Judy Chicago.
 And it is regarded as the first epic feminist artwork.
 It is essentially a banquet table that features 39 mythical and historical famous women.
 Each place setting includes a hand-painted china plate akin to a stylized vulva.
 Due to its anatomical imagery, the art piece has been heavily criticised; with people labelling it ‘vulgar’ and ‘demeaning to women’.
 Another criticism was the lack of other ethnicities at the table.
 Despite the criticisms, the piece is one of the eminent feminist arts and is displayed at the Brooklyn Museum.